spmeesseman/vscode-taskexplorer/README.md

 ![ap0](res/app-publisher-taskview.png?raw=true)

-## Configuring Global Excludes and Apache Ant Includes
+## Configuring Global Excludes, Apache Ant and Bash Globs

 The setting *exclude* defines a file/directory pattern or an array of file/directory patterns to ignore using *Glob Patterns* or a valid *File URI*.
 The setting applies to all script types.
 For example: